wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_getFilterLogs.md

 ---
-title: etc:eth_getFilterLogs \[POST\]
+title: etc:eth_getFilterLogs - Ethereum Classic
-description: Returns an array of logs for the specified filter.Leave the --auto-log-bloom-caching-enabled command line option at thedefault value of true to improve log retrieval performance.
+description: Example code for the etc:eth_getFilterLogs json-rpc method. Сomplete guide on how to use etc:eth_getFilterLogs json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters